MakUrSpace/mission-control/README.md

    > **cncjs.local** name when running with docker-compose.embed.yml.
    >- The `*_PORT` values are the ports that the containers will be exposed on.
    > **These ports are only used when running locally.**
    >- The `TRAEFIK_DOMAIN` is not used when running locally.
-It is used to route traffic to the appropriate container when running with docker-compose.embed.yml.
+It is used to route
+   >traffic to the appropriate container when running with docker-compose.embed.yml.
    >- The `ADMIN_PASSWORD` value is the password for the admin user.
-   >- The `COMPOSE_FILE` value is a colon-separated list of docker-compose files. _If on Windows, use semicolons instead of colons_.
+   >- The `COMPOSE_FILE` value is a colon-separated list of docker-compose files.
+   > _If on Windows, use semicolons instead of colons._

 ### 1.2.3.
 Running the Project